Many full-time employers provide paid time off in the form of sick leave and vacation days.

 Depending on the extent of your illness or injury, you may want a plan that will pay out for a year or two.
 Other people may need a plan that will carry them all the way through retirement.
 Generally speaking, the longer you need the payouts, the higher your premiums will be.

-Even if you’re young and healthy, having disability insurance is a worthy investment.
+Even if you’re young and healthy, having disability insurance is a worthy investment – even for mortgage protections.
 Injuries and illnesses happen when we least expect them – so it’s always best to be covered before a situation arises that causes you to be unable to work.

 Consider the different types of insurance policies available.
 Determine if you need short-term or long-term disability.
 Think about if you want to be insured under an employee plan, through social security disability, or through private insurance.
 And before you sign on the dotted line, make sure you know the ins and outs of the policy.